alistairkane92/equipment_data/README.md

 `cd client`
 `npm start`

-Doesn't cater for CORS _yet_ so an extension like [Allow Cross Origin Control](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi) could be used.
+Doesn't cater for CORS errors _yet_ so an extension like [Allow Cross Origin Control](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi) could be used.